Eva Bacon: International Women's Year 1975

 The United Nations marked 1975 as International Women's Year (IWY) and declared the Decade for Women covering 1976–1985.
 In this year a World Conference on Women was held in Mexico for international government representatives to take part in and a Tribune simultaneously for other groups and interested parties attended by women from all over the world to come together and discuss women’s issues and women’s rights.

 As her involvement with International Women’s Day events was so strong at home, Eva Bacon was invited to attend as a delegate to the Tribune by the Australian Government who invested over $3 million into the 1974–1976 budgets for International Women’s Year activities.
 Bacon was the only representative from Queensland chosen to take part in the Tribune, taking part as a member and on behalf of the UAW according to official papers found in her personal Archive, along with Government documents and documents from the Australian Embassy in Mexico confirming her involvement.

 Childcare

 Throughout her activist career Bacon lobbied for children’s rights and for the establishment of appropriate childcare facilities through every party she was involved in.
 During the 1950s Bacon traveled back to Europe to attend conferences on motherhood and childcare, and in 1967 through the UAW Bacon lobbied for after school and work based child care for mothers, arguing to the Queensland Government that these were legitimate concerns for mothers and children.
 Through her work with the UAW, Bacon was involved in the establishment of a childcare centre at the University of Queensland in 1971.

+Legacy

+Bacon Street, a street in the Canberra suburb of Denman Prospect, was named after Bacon in 2015.